RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

 Command line parameters might be passed directly to dbeaver[.exe] executable.
 On Windows you also can use `dbeaver-cli.exe` executable (it doesn't spawn new window so you can see output messages).

+Also you can add parameters in the `dbeaver.ini` configuration file (in the beginning, each parameter on its own line).

 ## DBeaver control
 Name|Value|Example
 ----|-----|-------